rhomobile/rhomobile-docs/eb/en/edge/guide/about.md

 # About Enterprise Browser
 ## Welcome To the Enterprise Browser
-Enterprise Browser is a powerful, next generation industrial browser enabling developers to build feature rich web applications that integrate seamlessly with the features in Motorola Solutions mobile computers and peripherals - such as barcode scanning, signature capture, printing and more.
-Enterprise Browser applications leverage standard web technologies (HTML5, CSS3, and JavaScript) to run and integrate with virtually any Motorola Solutions devices running Microsoft&copy; Windows Mobile, Windows&copy; CE or Android.
+Enterprise Browser is a powerful, next generation industrial browser enabling developers to build feature rich web applications that integrate seamlessly with the features in Symbol Technologies mobile computers and peripherals - such as barcode scanning, signature capture, printing and more.
+Enterprise Browser applications leverage standard web technologies (HTML5, CSS3, and JavaScript) to run and integrate with virtually any Symbol Technologies devices running Microsoft&copy; Windows Mobile, Windows&copy; CE or Android.
 With support for the legacy Application Programming Interfaces (APIs) used in PocketBrowser and RhoElements Shared Runtime, Enterprise Browser is the ideal path forward for developers looking to migrate legacy applications to newer devices or to create applications with todays highly-graphical and intuitive user interfaces.
 Enterprise Browser features will speed up your application development time, reducing costs and making the transition to next generation devices and operating systems fast, easy and affordable - especially in high volume mobile environments.

 ##Key Features